Froloket64/todoq/README.md

 > q
 ```

-After you exit, `todoq` saves the current task list in `$HOME/todoq.tsk` on Linux and alike, undefined behaviour on Windows (for now).
+After you exit, `todoq` saves the current task list in `$HOME/todoq.tsk` on Linux and alike, undefined behavior on Windows (for now).